In-App Purchase ChargebacksThe Developer’s Guide to Preventing IAP Chargebacks

 Billing Errors

 Incorrect billing, such as being charged twice for the same item or being charged an incorrect amount, can lead to a chargeback if the company does not quickly rectify the mistake.
-This is especially true when dealing subscriptions for in-app purchases.
+This is especially true when dealing with subscriptions for in-app purchases.

 Unsatisfactory Customer Service